Budget Traveler’s Guide To Travel Insurance

 The super sweet local herbalist in the Nquileni Village of the Transkei.
 This day was so amazing until I got bit by a probably rabid dog.

-Anyway, two dogs ran at us out of nowhere while we were walking home and one of them bit me twice on the leg.
+Anyway, two stray dogs ran at us out of nowhere while we were walking home and one of them bit me twice on the leg.

-At first, I just brushed off the incident for a day or two, not wanting to draw attention to myself.
 But eventually, I researched whether or not rabies was common in the Transkei (a rugged and remote region of the Eastern Cape).
 Turns out, rabies is super common there.
+Especially if the animal is acting weird, which those dogs definitely were.

 Next, I researched how serious rabies is.
 Turns out, most people who get rabies die and there is no cure.
 Cool.
 So we left our home at Bulungula Lodge and drove to the nearest doctor.